Hashing - Open Addressing or Closed Hashing

 with F(0) = 0, F(1)=1, F(2)=2 and so on.

-Actually, the open addressing needs a large table than separate chanining because all the data will be stored inside the hash table.
-This is also called closed hashing.
-There are three collision resolution techniques:
+Open addressing needs a large table than separate chaining because all the data will be stored inside the hash table.
+There are 3 collision resolution techniques:

 - Linear Probing